 Verbal contributions, as a form of expression, are not copyrightable.
 However, in the event the verbal expression is recorded in any way (e.g., draft standard) it is copyrightable.
 Verbal contributions, in their recorded form, are subject to the IEEE-SA Copyright Policy.

 When do working group participants need to request copyright permission from another entity?

 The request for permission should be made as soon as the Working Group is aware that it will incorporate contributions from previously Published sources (including from another IEEE standard).

-All copyright permissions must be obtained prior to Sponsor ballot initiation.
-If new contributions from previously Published sources are included after Sponsor ballot initiation, the permissions shall be obtained prior to the next circulation.
+All copyright permissions must be obtained prior to Standards Association ballot initiation.
+If new contributions from previously Published sources are included after Standards Association ballot initiation, the permissions shall be obtained prior to the next circulation.